OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 • Attend class on time and prepared to learn.

-• Schedule appointments and vacations outside of school time.
+• When possible, schedule appointments and vacations outside of school time.

-• Bring a note or have a parent/guardian notify the school, on or before the next day back to confirm an absence.
+• Have a parent/guardian notify the school, on or before the next day back to verify an absence.

 • Understand that all unauthorized absences are considered to be truancies (“skipping”) and consequences will be assigned.